irmen/Pyro5/docs/source/nameserver.rst

 Also see :ref:`nameserver-pyrometa`.

-You can find some code that uses the metadata API in the :file:`ns-metadata` example.
+You can find some code that uses the metadata API in the `ns-metadata example <https://github.com/irmen/Pyro5/tree/master/examples/ns-metadata>`_ .
 Note that the ``nsc`` tool (:ref:`nameserver-nsc`) also allows you to manipulate the metadata in the name server from the command line.